 Are chemical products that are the basis of many other industrial sectors.
-This is because specialty chemicals are products that are sold based on their performance or function rather than their composition.
+This is because are products that are sold based on their performance or function rather than their composition.
 They can be a single chemical entity or formulation whose composition greatly influences the performance and processing of a customer's product.
 Some categories of specialty chemicals are adhesives, agricultural chemicals, cleaning agents, dyes, cosmetic additives, construction chemicals, food additives, fragrances, lubricants, paints, polymers, textile auxiliaries, and many more.
-The industrial sectors such as automotive, aerospace, food, cosmetics, agriculture, manufacturing, and textiles are very dependent on products from these specialty chemicals.
-To get to know more about these specialty chemicals, let's look at the following explanation.
+The industrial sectors such as automotive, aerospace, food, cosmetics, agriculture, manufacturing, and textiles are very dependent on products from these product.
+To get to know more about these products, let's look at the following explanation.

 Classification of Commercial Chemicals

-Before going deeper into discussing specialty chemicals, it's good to learn first about the classification of chemicals.
+Before going deeper into discussing, it's good to learn first about the classification of chemicals.
 Based on the commercial classification of chemicals, chemicals produced by the chemical industry can be divided into three broad categories:

 are chemicals that are produced in large quantities and in general, their application can be traced back to their chemical structure.
 For this reason, if you examine two commodities produced by two different suppliers, but with the same chemical structure and purity, they can be said to be identical and they can be easily exchanged.
 Not only that, these commodity chemicals are also usually produced by factories continuously and generally the costs are relatively low.
 Examples of commodity chemicals are ammonia and ethylene oxide.

 Specialty chemicals (or special chemicals)